jdonaldson/vaxe/README.md

 addition to recommended configuration settings.

-![Vihxen Screenshot](http://i.imgur.com/JFvze.png) (screenshot shows neocomplcache completion mode, vim-powerline, taglist, and monokai color theme)
+![Vihxen Screenshot](http://i.imgur.com/JFvze.png) (screenshot shows neocomplcache completion mode, vim-powerline, tagbar, and monokai color theme)

 The recommended way to install vihxen is using a bundle management system such as [pathogen][] or